shiro-nsc/mx5tuning/README.md

-Originally, this is an additional research homework into Python libraries or frameworks for IT certificate @ local community college.
+Originally, this was an additional research homework into Python libraries or frameworks for IT certificate @ local community college.

 *********************************************************
 Research Python Libraries or Framework